Postponement of the VISTA 2023 conference

 The theme will be discussed in keynote presentations, invited symposia, and free communications.
 They will cover key issues such as Classification, Ethics and integrity, socio-cultural development, sport medicine, health and well-being, sport performance, and technology.

 The IPC first developed VISTA in 1993 when it was felt that there was an urgent need to increase knowledge pertaining to elite sport for athletes with an impairment in the international arena.
 As a result, the concept of VISTA, which means a lengthy series of events, emerged.

-- To provide a forum for the exchange of current information, research, development, and expertise related to sport for people with disabilities and the Paralympic Movement.
+VISTA provides an important international platform for scientists to exchange the latest current information, research, development, and expertise related to sport for persons with disabilities and the Paralympic Movement.

-- To enhance and promote cross-disciplinary professional interaction among scholars and practitioners such as sport science scholars, disability inclusion scholars, sport managers, officials, coaches, athletes, sport medicine practitioners, classifiers, and sport administrators.
+It promotes cross-disciplinary interaction among practitioners such as sport science scholars, disability inclusion scholars, sport managers, officials, coaches, athletes, sport medicine practitioners, classifiers, and sport administrators.

 This will be the eleventh version of the VISTA Conference.
 The first VISTA Conference took place in Jasper, Canada in 1993.
 The success of this conference led to further conferences in Germany (1999), Sweden (2003), Germany (2006, 2011, 2013), Spain (2015), Canada (2017) and The Netherlands (2019) and was held virtually in 2021 hosted by KU Leuven, Belgium.